doged/blockchain-gatewayd-plugin/README.md

       });

       // will mount blockchainPlugin.router at '/blockchain-bridge' in gatewayd.server
+      // will also start
       gatewayd.plugins.register({
         plugin: blockchainPlugin,
         name: 'blockchain',
         route: '/blockchain-bridge',
+        processes: blockchainPlugin.processes
       });

-      // will start the worker process to get new addresses gatewayd.processes.register({
-        newBlockchainAddresses: './node_modules/blockchain-gatewayd-plugin/processes/new_addresses.js'
-      })

-      ////// node_modules/blockchain-gatewayd-plugin/processes/new_addresses.js
+`blockchainPlugin.processes` is an object containg names processes of and paths to their file to be executed by pm2.

+For instance, in `blockchain-gatewayd-plugin/processes/new_addresses.js`

       const gatewayd = require(__dirname+'/../../');